 Few electronic artists command the presence of the dance floor quite like Boris Brejcha.
 A man who has carved his own unique route through the dance world, where he now sits firmly towards the top.
 Now on the verge of releasing his seventh album and a world tour to coincide with it, I was lucky enough to meet him in London and carve deep into the inner persona of the artist.
 As humble as he is talented, Brejcha’s story makes for quite the read.

-His trademark unique sound, known as “High-Tech Minimal,” came about after years of experimenting with trance records.
-“I was buying all the CDs of Armin Van Buren and Tiesto; I was a huge fan of that music.
-I had a friend who was creating minimal music; I really liked it.
-I canceled my trance records at that point and started making minimal and techno.
+His trademark unique sound known as “High-Tech Minimal” came about after years of experimenting with trance records.
+“I was buying all the CD’s of Armin Van Buren and Tiesto, I was a huge fan of that music.
+I had a friend who was creating minimal music, I really liked it.
+I cancelled my trance records at that point and started making minimal and techno.
 My first release was in 2006.
 The name High-Tech Minimal came about as what I was producing was neither solely Minimal or Techno.
 People wanted to put me in a category, so I needed a name, and this made sense to me.”
 From there on, there was no turning back for Boris.
-He has now cemented a sound that incorporates minimal, techno, and trance.
+He has now cemented a sound that incorporates minimal, techno and trance.
 It’s this aesthetic that helps him stand out in an industry that year on year becomes more overloaded.

 The following year saw him make his debut at Tomorrowland, one of Europe’s biggest festivals.
-“In an interview three years ago, I said I didn’t think I’d ever play that festival, because it’s quite commercial.
-But after playing, the atmosphere felt so different to anywhere else” For Boris, it was the crowd that the event bought in that really stood out, “The way the crowd supports the artist is so different.
-When I started playing, so, many people were wearing my mask and waving flags.
+“In an interview three years ago, I said I didn’t think I’d ever play that festival, because its quite commercial.
+But after playing, the atmosphere felt so different to anywhere else” For Boris it was the crowd that the event bought in that really stood out, “The way the crowd support the artist is so different.
+When I started playing so many people were wearing my mask and waving flags.
 It was incredible.”

 Last year also saw him play the likes of Exit Festival and Timewarp, adding to a growing portfolio that would make many eyes water.
 What intrigues me most about his journey is the unconventional style of his ascent.
-His productions never sold out to a more EDM mainstream sound; if anything, they’ve become more experimental.
-Unlike many, he also hasn’t given in to any gimmicks in his performances, there aren’t any unnecessary add on’s, when he plays, it’s simply all about the music.
+His productions never sold out to a more EDM mainstream sound, if anything they’ve became more experimental.
+Unlike many he also hasn’t given in to any gimmicks in his performances, there aren’t any unnecessary add on’s, when he plays it’s simply all about the music.

 Later in the evening of our interview, Boris takes to the stage at Electric Brixton.
 A venue he last played at in 2014, then supporting Booka Shade.
-Now headlining his own world tour, he still remains as humble as ever.
-“At the start, I didn’t realize you could make money from being a DJ.
+Now headlining his own world tour, he still remains as humble as ever “At the start I didn’t realise you could make money from being a DJ.
 I’m so happy to have the opportunity to make this music.
 That people love it and support me so much is amazing.
-It’s my second time at this venue, and I hope everyone coming has a great party.”
+It’s my second time at this venue and I hope everyone coming has a great party.”

-Boris’ upcoming album, named “Space Diver” is out at the end of January next year and will be released on Ultra Records.
-In just two weeks, “Never look back” will be released, one of the singles off the album.
+Boris’ upcoming album, named “Space Diver” is out at the end of January next year and will be released on his record label, “Fcking Serious”.
+In just two weeks “Never look back” will be released, one of the singles off the album.
 Space Diver will be Boris’ sixth album to date and follows on from a series of singles released this year.

 His creative process reflects that of a crazy touring schedule “I’m not that guy that goes into the studio and thinks let’s make an album.
-For me, my life runs differently.
+For me my life runs differently.
 I play at the weekend, so Monday is my Sunday to relax and do paperwork.
-Tuesday, Wednesday, and Thursday, I’m in the studio producing.
+The Tuesday, Wednesday, and Thursday I’m in the studio producing.
 Once the time feels right, I go back through all the material and make an album that I think feels right.”
-This style of making an album appears quite fluid; by building material naturally over a few months, nothing feels forced, and the end outcome will be coherent with the place you’re at in life.
+This style of making an album appears quite fluid, by building material naturally over a few months nothing feels forced and the end outcome will be a coherent with the place you’re at in life.

 Having now spent several years towards the top of the industry, I wondered how do you stay relevant?
 “It’s difficult to say, to come in is the easy part.
-You need four or five tracks that are good, you send it to a label, it gets released, and you’re in.
+You need four or five tracks that are good, you send it to a label, it gets released and your in.
 Staying in is the hard part.
-Back in the day, just to be a DJ was okay, but now you need to produce, you need to be on Instagram and social media.
+Back in the day just to be a DJ was okay but now you need to produce, you need to be on Instagram and social media.
 Year on year you need to improvise and improve, it’s hard to say, its key to do something different to stay fresh.”

-One of my final questions for Boris was, of course, about the infamous mask, a key part of his image, but how did it come about?
+One of my final questions for Boris was of course about the infamous mask, a key part of his image, but how did it come about?
 “It came right from the start.
-Being from Germany, my first show somehow came to Brazil.
-It was my first time flying internationally, and I thought there are so many DJs on this planet, I need to do something different.
-I was thinking about the carnival in Rio and all the crazy party outfits, and that was my inspiration, and it was born from then.”
+Being from Germany, my first show somehow came in Brazil.
+It was my first time flying internationally and I was thinking there are so many DJs on this planet, I need to do something different.
+I was thinking about the carnival in Rio and all the crazy party outfits and that was my inspiration and it was born from then.”
 An impulse decision that came from foreign surroundings.
 Perhaps it also made him feel more connected to his first crowd and subsequently quelling any nerves.

-It was a pleasure to chat with Boris; it’s not often you meet someone with the size of his profile be so open and humble about his career.
+It was a pleasure to chat to Boris, it’s not often you meet someone with the size of his profile be so open and humble about his career.
 His determination to improve and stand out has been the key to his ascent.
 His Cercle performance has reached internet stardom and the story of how he almost turned down the opportunity, will always leave me thinking what if?
-I’m sure his world tour and upcoming album will continue to push boundaries, and I, for one, can’t wait to hear it.
+I’m sure his world tour and upcoming album will continue to push boundaries and I for one, cant wait to hear it.